-Locally, registration forms for testing may be obtained from the Office of Testing of Programs and Services (Room 101) of Holton Hall on the campus of Kansas State University.
-A student can reach their office at 785.532.6492 or email them at testing@k-state.edu.
+Locally, registration forms for testing may be obtained from the Office of Testing Programs and Services on the campus of Kansas State University (2323 Anderson Ave, Ste 102).
+A student can reach their office at 785.532.2957 or email them at testing@ksu.edu.